 I CAN help you with the second part.
 I know what it takes to make a blog succeed AS a stay at home mom.
-I WANT you to be able to work from home, and stay with your kids.
+I WANT you to be able to work from home and stay with your kids.

-I have created a completely FREE 7 day course that will walk you through setting up the foundations of a profitable blog.
+I have created a completely FREE 7-day course that will walk you through setting up the foundations of a profitable blog.

-I also want to invite you to join my Facebook group, where we talk all things blogging and there are LOTS of other beginners.
+I also want to invite you to join my Facebook group, where we talk about all things blogging and there are LOTS of other beginners.

 Of all the stay at home mom jobs out there, blogging was absolutely the one for me.
-It might be the job for you too!
+It might be the right job for you too!